PolyglotParrot/acad-repo/01. student-name-list-manager/README.md

 # 🎓 Student Name List Manager

-This program lets you manage a simple list of students using the console.
-You can add names, search them, remove them, and view the updated list.

----
+A simple Java console program to manage a list of student names with options to search, remove, and display an updated list.

+## Features
+- Add multiple student names.
+- Display all entered students.
+- Search for a student by name.
+- Remove a student by name.
+- Exit with a final updated list.

 ## 🚀 Quick Start
 ```bash